Infectious diseases in shelter situations and their management

-A routine should be established whereby susceptible 'clean' animals should be fed first, and their litter trays changed first.
+A routine should be established whereby susceptible 'clean' animals should be fed first and their litter trays changed first.
 Older, vaccinated animals should be attended to next, followed by the cats in quarantine, and finally the sick cats.
 The person tending the cats should not go back to the susceptible cats after dealing with those who are sick.
 Each cat should be provided with two sets of litter trays and bowls, so that while one is being cleaned and disinfected, the cat may use the other.
 Larger shelters will have separate attendants for healthy kittens, adult cats and sick cats.
-The most hygienic shelters will provide an overall, overshoes, boots or a foot bath and rubber gloves for staff to wear when attending each individual pen.
+The most hygienic shelters will provide separate overalls, overshoes, boots or a foot bath, and rubber gloves for staff to wear when attending each individual pen.

 Pens and cages should be thoroughly cleaned with detergent to remove organic matter before disinfection.
-For disinfection (especially between cats inhabiting pens), an appropriate disinfectant should be used.
-As in shelters non-enveloped viruses such as parvo- and calicivirus are of particular concern, only disinfectants that are efficacy-tested against these viruses should be used.
+For disinfection (especially between cats inhabiting pens), an appropriate efficacy-tested disinfectant should be used.
+As in shelters non-enveloped viruses such as FPV and FCV are of particular concern, only disinfectants that are efficacy-tested against these viruses should be used.

-Common disinfectants known to inactivate non-enveloped viruses are, among others, based on aldehyds, peracetic acid, monopersulfate (potassium peroxymonosulfate), or hypochlorite.
-As alcohols do not inactivate parvoviruses they should not be used as a sole measure.
+Common disinfectants known to inactivate non-enveloped viruses are, among others, based on aldehydes, peracetic acid, monopersulphate (potassium peroxymonosulphate), or hypochlorite.
+As alcohols and quaternary ammonium compounds do not inactivate parvoviruses they should not be used as a sole measure.
 It is important to observe the correct dilution and recommended contact time.
-Where coccidial infections can occur, premises should be regularly steam cleaned, and disinfectants specifically tested against coccidians should be used in addition to the regular disinfectants.
+Where coccidial infections can occur, premises should be regularly steam cleaned, and disinfectants specifically tested against coccidia should be used in addition to the regular disinfectants.
 Pens should be left empty for as long as possible between occupants.

 If foot baths are used at the entrance to or exit of the quarantine area and isolation facilities, the disinfectant used in the foot bath should be efficacy-tested against the relevant pathogens, including parvovirus.

 Information about transmission and shedding of viruses is provided in Table 1, of other infectious diseases in Table 2.